Make Chromium's build process to be deterministic. Tracking issue: crbug.com/314403

 - Timestamps: for example, use of C/C++ macros __DATE__, __TIME__, __TIMESTAMP__, embedding the compilation time in the binary, etc.

-- Source control revision numbers embedded in the binary.
+- Source control metadata: checkout revision number embedded in the binary.
 That fact the SCM reference changed doesn't mean the content changed and as such shouldn't affect the final binary, except extraneous metadata.

-- Build system non-determinism, this buckets non determinism induced by GYP, ninja or GN and not the underlying toolset.
+- Build system non-determinism: this buckets non determinism induced by GYP, ninja or GN and not the underlying toolset nor the source code itself.

-- Objects file ordering in the final executable and order of dynamic library listing.
+- Object files ordering in the final executable and order of dynamic library listing.
+This can occur in any step or tool working on object files.

 - Caused by the toolset on purpose: GUIDs embedded in debug symbols (PDB), timestamps in linked executable.
 See zap_timestamp as a tool to work around Visual Studio limitations.